Center for Computing Research

 - micromechanics and multiscale modeling methods,

-- multiphysics methods for arbitrary Lagrangian-Eulerian simulations in areas of solid mechanics, shock physics, electromechanics, magnetohydrodynamics, and high-velocity impact dynamics,
+- multiphysics methods for arbitrary Lagrangian-Eulerian simulations in areas of solid mechanics, shock physics, electromechanics, magnetohydrodynamics, radiation hydrodynamics, and high-velocity impact dynamics,

 - numerical methods, scalable algorithms, and software implementations for multiphysics modeling on next-generation architectures.